 - (a) Application for public funds approval shall be made at the time of application under Rule 2200.

 An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary. - (c) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE Rule 2223.
+Rules 2222.1 through 2222.7.
 To the extent possible, these procedures shall occur simultaneously.